 The school will assess each child's current levels of attainment on entry in order to ensure that they build on the patterns of learning and experience already established during the child's pre-school years.
+Teachers will keep records of the levels of support accessed by all of their pupils as a class provision map.

-If the child already has an identified special educational need, this information may be transferred from other partners in their Early Years setting and the class teacher and SENCo will use this information to:
+If a child already has an identified special educational need, this information may be transferred from other partners in their Early Years setting and the class teacher and SENCo will use this information to:

-- Provide starting points for the development of an appropriate curriculum. - Identify and focus attention on action to support the child within the class. - Use the assessment processes to identify any learning difficulties. - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning, thus engaging in the Assess, Plan, Do, Review cycle.
+- Provide starting points for the development of an appropriate curriculum - Identify and focus attention on action to support the child within the class - Use the assessment processes to identify any learning difficulties - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning, thus engaging in the Assess, Plan, Do, Review cycle

 The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
 Where there is uncertainty about a particular child, a teacher will look carefully at all aspects of the child's performance in different subjects to establish whether the problems are due to limitations in their command of English or arises from special educational needs.
+If needed, this process will be support by the external agency EMTAS (Ethnic Minority and Traveller Achievement Service)

-The Role of The SENCo and what Provision Looks like at Upper Beeding
+The Role of The SENCo and What Provision Looks Like at Upper Beeding